scottgoldblatt/eslap/enterprise-c2fo_slap-file-format_division.md

 address_1 & address_2
 ---

-Address fields are validated to the extent possible, eg `20 Mainstreet` will become `20 Main St`.
+Address fields will be returned in the same format as they were received.

 city
 ---